Joy (Staxx song)

 "Joy" is the debut single by British house music studio project Staxx, assembled by producers Simon Thorne and Tom Jones.
 It was released in 1993 by Champion Records and Free Spiritand, and features British singer Carol Leeming, becoming a number-one hit on both the US Billboard Hot Dance Club Play chart and the Canadian RPM Dance/Urban chart.
 On the UK Singles Chart, it peaked at number 25.
 In 1997, the song was re-released in a new remix, reaching number 14 in the UK.
 The accompanying music video was directed by British director Lindy Heymann, featuring Leeming and two female dancers performing in an empty swimming pool.
+MTV Europe put the video on "break out" rotation in December 1993.

 Chart performance

 "Joy" was a club staple and a notable hit on the charts in several countries, peaking at number-one on both the US Billboard Hot Dance Club Play chart in February 1994 and the Canadian RPM Dance/Urban chart in May 1994.
 In Europe, it was a top-20 hit in Denmark (20), and a top-30 hit in Switzerland (30), and the UK.
 In the latter, it peaked at number 25 in its third week at the UK Singles Chart, on October 10, 1993.
 On the Music Week Dance Singles chart, it hit number two, behind Frankie Goes to Hollywood's "Relax".
 In the Netherlands, "Joy" was a top-40 hit, reaching number 33.
 On the Eurochart Hot 100, it reached its highest position as number 70, after debuting at number 97 on 23 October 1993, when the single charted in the UK.
 Later, in February 1994, "Joy" peaked at number six on the European Dance Radio Chart.
-Elsewhere, the song was a top-90 hit in Australia, reaching number 90 on the ARIA singles chart.
+Elsewhere, the song was a top-20 hit in Israel (14) and a top-90 hit in Australia, reaching number 90 on the ARIA singles chart.

 In 1997, "Joy" was released in a new remix, this time peaking at number 14 on the UK Singles Chart, number five on the UK Dance Singles Chart and number two on the Record Mirror Club Chart.